sncf-connect-tech/Collor/README.md

 ##### Diffing
-Collor is using the great [Dwifft](https://github.com/jflinter/Dwifft) library by Jack Flintermann for getting the "diff" between two updates of your collectionData.
+Collor is using a home made algorithm for getting the "diff" between two updates of your collectionData.
 - Diffing some sections:

 ```swift